-- 4. According to I John 2:14, why were the young men to whom John was writing able to overcome the evil one? - a.
-They were S\\\\\\ because the Word of God A\\\\\\ in them.
-The word "abides" comes from the Greek word ménō, which means, "to abide, remain, lodge, or take up residence."
-The young men were strong because they made their home in the Word of God.
-They had internalized God's Word and were living in obedience to it.
-They depended upon the Word in the midst of temptation; we must learn to follow their example.
+4. According to I John 2:14, why were the young men to whom John was writing able to overcome the evil one?
+The word "abides" comes frollodge, or take up residence home in the Word of God. because the Word of God A rom the Greek word ménō , which means, "t e."
+The young men were strong because t They had internalized God's Word and were upon the Word in the midst of temptation; v o abide, remain, they made their e living in obedi-